openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 algorithm.

 ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{mldsa-sig-data-digest}}.

-ML-DSA internally uses a SHAKE256 digest, therefore we require SHA3 in the ML-DSA + ECC signature packet, see {{mldsa-sig-data-digest}}.
 Note that we bind a NIST security category 2 hash function to a signature algorithm that falls into NIST security category 3.
 This does not constitute a security bottleneck: